 4. After all the lubricant has been drained, install the drain plugs and tighten to 45 in.-lb.

 5. Pour the appropriate amount of approved SAE 80W-90 hypoid gear lubricant into the filler hole.
-6. Install the fill plugs.

 ■NOTE: If the differential/rear drive lubricant is contaminated with water, inspect the drain plug, fill plug, and/or bladder.